Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 ## Why does this package exist?

 I think Microsoft's Fluent Design is a very nice UI design pattern.
-It's clean, it's simple and I haven't found a NGX package out there for this (not that I've looked).
+It's clean, it's simple, and I haven't found a NGX package out there for this (not that I've looked).

 The aim is to create a full component library that is simple to use and integrate into a project.